Altpapier/Skyblock-Item-Emojis/README.md

 # Skyblock-Item-Emojis

 **A database containing every skyblock item as a Discord emoji.
-Can be used in webhooks or slash commands!**
+Can be used in webhooks ~~or slash commands~~!**
+(Cannot be used with slash commands anymore: https://discord.com/developers/docs/change-log#fix-message-edit-interaction-response-permissions)

 # Version 3